pateltanmayp/finance360/README.md

 2. Once signed in, click 'API Tokens', copy the appropriate token (use a Sandbox token for experimentation), and store it to a .env file as 'TOKEN'.
 3. Create a secret key for your app (not API-related) and place it in the .env file as 'SECRET_KEY'.

-A sample SQLite3 database has been provided in the repo for convenience.
-You may need to install [SQLite3](https://www.tutorialspoint.com/sqlite/sqlite_installation.htm) if you don't have it.
+The project uses a SQLite3 database to persist data.
+You may need to install [SQLite3](https://www.tutorialspoint.com/sqlite/sqlite_installation.htm) if you don't have it, and create your own database called finances.db (or using your own nomenclature).

 When running the app, please make a new account when signing in for the first time.

-To run the app, use:
+To run locally, use:
 ```flask run```